Cravath, Swaine & Moore LLP Logo

 • Mylan in its $9.9 billion acquisition of Meda, its proposal to acquire Perrigo in a transaction valued at approximately $35 billion and its $750 million acquisition, through its Indian subsidiary Mylan Laboratories, of certain female healthcare businesses from Famy Care.

-Mr. Bobby received Euromoney Legal Media Group’s 2022 Americas Rising Star Award for “Best in Labor & Employment.”
-He is a frequent author and speaker on executive compensation and employee benefits topics and recently spoke on a panel at the American Bar Association’s 2023 Business Law Section Hybrid Spring Meeting.
+Mr. Bobby has been recognized for his work in the employee benefits and executive compensation arena by Chambers USA and he has also received Euromoney Legal Media Group’s 2022 Americas Rising Star Award for “Best in Labor & Employment.”
+Mr. Bobby is a frequent author and speaker on executive compensation and employee benefits topics and spoke on a panel at the American Bar Association’s 2023 Business Law Section Hybrid Spring Meeting.

 Mr. Bobby was born in Pittsburgh, Pennsylvania.
 He received a B.A. summa cum laude in mathematics and physics and an M.A. in mathematics from the University of Pennsylvania in 2009, where he was elected to Phi Beta Kappa, and a J.D. magna cum laude from Harvard Law School in 2012, where he was an Executive Editor of the National Security Journal and the International Law Journal.
 Following his graduation, Mr. Bobby served as a law clerk to Hon.
 Joseph Jerome Farris of the U.S. Court of Appeals for the Ninth Circuit.